OrbusNeich: Products

+OrbusNeich owns more than 180 granted patents globally.

 Locations

 OrbusNeich is represented throughout the world.
 The Corporate Headquarters are located in Hong Kong, and direct sales teams are operating from Hong Kong, Singapore, Malaysia, Japan, PRC, Germany, Switzerland, Spain and France.
-A distributor network is covering more than 60 countries across six continents.
-The company has a state-of-the art production and research & development facility in Shenzhen, China, an advanced research & development facility in Fort Lauderdale, Florida, USA and further production facilities in Hoevelaken, The Netherlands.
+A distributor network is covering more than 70 countries across six continents.
+The company has a production and research & development facility in Shenzhen, China, an advanced research & development facility in Fort Lauderdale, Florida, USA and further production facilities in Hoevelaken, The Netherlands.